dimpogissou/isengard-client/README.md

-# isengard-server
+# isengard-client
-A self-hosted logging and metrics collection system written in Go
+A logging files tail-and-dispatch client written in Go

 # To do